 "Financial crises increase inequality as often as it reduces.
 Political reforms are ineffective in part because they are largely aimed at balancing power between the rich and the politically powerful, but they do not count with the have-nots.
 Land reform, debt cancellation and the release of slaves are not always able to reverse the trend, although the chances increase slightly if this happens with the use of force.
 But violence, in itself, does not lead to greater equality, unless it occurs on a mass scale.
 "The most numerous unrest in history has not been able to equalize everyone," Shidla quotes The Economist.

 Perhaps the most exciting part of this book - the careful selection of facts indicating that the mass-mobilizing the war were the main reason for defining and unprecedented reduction of inequality in much of the Western world between the 1910 and 1970 years (although the old-fashioned Great Depression and has left its mark).
 Universal sacrifice were required and the involvement of national resources on such a scale and in such circumstances, which have become extremely strong and rich layers involved.

-Income and property taxes increased greatly after both world wars (the top rate of income tax reached 94% in America in the year 1944, property taxes peaked in 77 1941% in the year).
-Physical damage to the real estate market for goods has reduced the assets of the rich, as well as post-war inflation.
-War also led to an increase in trade union membership - one of the factors related to the war, which has played a role in maintaining a low level of inequality for generation after 1945 years before he began to climb again in 1980-ies.
+The income tax and property taxes grew very much after both world wars (the upper income tax rate reached 94% in America in 1944, the property tax peaked at 77% in 1941).
+Physical damage to the real estate market has reduced the assets of the rich, as well as postwar inflation.
+Wars also led to an increase in trade union membership - one of the factors associated with the war, which played a role in maintaining a low level of inequality for the generation after 1945, before it began to rise again in the 1980.